UNC Reproductive Genetics Services

 - Chorionic villus sampling (CVS) and Amniocentesis

-- Genetic testing and carrier screening for a variety of conditions.
+- Genetic testing and carrier screening

 Who may benefit from reproductive genetic counseling?

 Anyone who is currently pregnant or considering pregnancy in the future may benefit from reproductive genetic counseling.
 Common referral indications include:

 - Family history of a genetic condition or birth defect